jmanuelc87/advanced-cv/05.segmentation/README.md

 ## Approach

-1. **Architecture** — Encoder-decoder network with pretrained backbones from the TIMM library (CNN and Vision Transformer variants).
+1. **Architecture** — Encoder-decoder using a custom Unet varian with dilated convolutions, SE Blocks and Attention Gates.
 2. **Augmentation** — Albumentations pipeline with geometric and color transforms to improve robustness.
 3. **Loss functions** — Combination of Dice loss and Focal loss from the MONAI medical imaging library.
 4. **Training** — Batch size: 4, Epochs: 40, Learning rate: 1e-4, confidence threshold: 0.4.